msgpo/TBCK/Readme.md

 Please remember to backup your original `prefs.js` file before you add the modified user.js file into your profile folder!

 This repository contains a list of about:config settings that I have changed for both preferential reasons, and also privacy and security reasons.

-I do not add comments to each line, this is pointless, you simply can google it yourself or try it yourself and see what happens, takes 2 seconds.
-Several toggles also getting removed over the time due the nature of software development and improvements.

 ### Windows & Linux